-Even if you have a health card and insurance, both of these services can’t respond as quickly as money you can instantly withdraw from the bank.
+Even if you have a health card and critical illness insurance, both of these services can’t respond as quickly as money you can instantly withdraw from the bank.
 Furthermore, if there is more than one family member in need of medical treatment, emergency gains can help handle and cushion the expenses.

 A six-month emergency fund is enough to tide anyone who is actively looking for a job after getting laid off.
 Truthfully, it takes less than 2-4 months for any active jobseeking employee to find gainful employment during this time.

 Sometimes, you might miss utilities once and forget them again until you see the next billing having two months’ worth of payment.
 This situation can happen with your regular loan repayments (which can gain immense interest if you leave it unattended) and educational dues.
 Emergency gains help you pay for these immediately to avoid possible or additional penalties.